 Penalties for Williamson County Open Alcohol Container in Vehicle Violation

 For each open alcohol container found in your vehicle in Williamson County that qualifies as an offense under Texas Penal Code Section § 49.031, you will receive a charge for a Class C misdemeanor.
 According to Tex.
 Penal Code § 12.23, Class C Misdemeanors in Texas are punishable by up to a $500 fine.
 If there is no other related offense, the police officer will issue you a written citation and notice to appear in court rather than arrest you.

 However, if a drunk driving (DWI) offense is involved, you will likely be arrested.
 In the case of open alcohol container in vehicle with DWI, your open container charge will be upgraded to a Class B Misdemeanor, punishable by 6-180 days in jail and up to $2,000 in fines.
 Whatever the circumstances of your misdemeanor open container in vehicle charge in the Georgetown area, a skilled and experienced Williamson County criminal traffic defense attorney can fight for a favorable outcome in your case.

 If you have been arrested and charged with a Texas open container law violation in your vehicle anywhere in or around Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact an experienced Georgetown criminal defense lawyer to being working through the specifics of your case.
-Your first consultation with Law Office of Michael J. Price is free, so call (512) 354-1880 today and schedule yours.
+Your first consultation with Law Office of Price & Wiggins, P.C. is free, so call (512) 354-1880 today and schedule yours.